Hilbertmf/8bitsFightClub/README.md

 ![Screenshot of the game](/src/resources/screenshot.jpg?raw=true "Screenshot")

-8bits Fight Club is a 2D Game in Java made for learning purposes during the subject of Object-oriented Programming taught by Lucas Sousa at IFCE.
+8bits Fight Club is a 2D Game in made Java for learning purposes during the subject of Object-oriented Programming taught by Lucas Sousa at IFCE.

 This is a 2d fighting game made to be played by 2 people using the same keyboard.
-It is guaranteed fun! <br>
+Have fun with your friends! <br>
-For playing you just have to download the file named 8bitsFightClub.jar and have java installed in your machine.
-If you don't download it here: [windows](https://www.java.com/en/download/) | [linux](https://www.java.com/en/download/help/linux_x64_install.html) <br>
+For playing you just have to download it [here](https://github.com/Hilbertmf/8bitsFightClub/raw/master/8BitsFightClub.jar) and have the Java Runtime installed in your machine.<br>
+If you don't have Java download it [here](https://www.java.com/en/download/manual.jsp)

 Available characters: <br>
 :dragon:Dragon <br>
 :robot:Megaman <br>
 :bat:Batman <br>
 :spider:Spider-Man <br>

-Controls:
+Controls: <br>
 Player 1: <br>
 :arrow_up:Up: W <br>
 :arrow_left:Left: A <br>